graydonhope/Emotion-Detection/README.md

 ##### Full Training Curves
 ![training_curves](https://user-images.githubusercontent.com/41659296/71373560-a22da580-2585-11ea-9840-d1eb299d4b6f.PNG)

+#### ToDo: Implement early stopping for more efficient training
+This was not initially implemented because I can already train the model very quickly and ended up with great performance accuracy.
+I am working with a small amount of data, so the training process was very quick.

 #### Please note only the model is uploaded at this time.
 There are other supporting files used to interact with the camera and data which I am keeping private at this time.